chime/terraform-aws-alternat/README.md

 While we'd like for this to be available on the Terraform Registry, it requires a specific repo naming convention and folder structure that we do not want to adopt.

-### Other considerations
+### Other Considerations

 - Read [the Amazon EC2 instance network bandwidth page](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-network-bandwidth.html) carefully.
 In particular:

   > To other Regions, an internet gateway, Direct Connect, or local gateways (LGW) – Traffic can utilize up to 50% of the network bandwidth available to a current generation instance with a minimum of 32 vCPUs.
 Bandwidth for a current generation instance with less than 32 vCPUs is limited to 5 Gbps.

 - Hence if you need more than 5Gbps, make sure to use an instance type with at least 32 vCPUs, and divide the bandwidth in half.
 So the `c6gn.8xlarge` which offers 50Gbps guaranteed bandwidth will have 25Gbps available for egress to other regions, an internet gateway, etc.

 - It's wise to start by overprovisioning, observing patterns, and resizing if necessary.
 Don't be surprised by the network I/O credit mechanism explained in [the AWS EC2 docs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-network-bandwidth.html) thusly:

   > Typically, instances with 16 vCPUs or fewer (size 4xlarge and smaller) are documented as having "up to" a specified bandwidth; for example, "up to 10 Gbps".
 These instances have a baseline bandwidth.
 To meet additional demand, they can use a network I/O credit mechanism to burst beyond their baseline bandwidth.
 Instances can use burst bandwidth for a limited time, typically from 5 to 60 minutes, depending on the instance size.

 - [SSM Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html) is enabled by default.
 To view NAT connections on an instance, use sessions manager to connect, then run `sudo cat /proc/net/nf_conntrack`.
 Disable SSM by setting `enable_ssm=false`.